Ban On Abortion Funding Stays In House Bill As 2020 Democrats Promise Repeal

 Democratic leaders blame divided government

-House Speaker Nancy Pelosi, D-Calif., is one of many abortion rights supporters in Congress who have resigned themselves to supporting spending bills that include the Hyde restrictions.
+House Speaker Nancy Pelosi, D-Calif., is one of many abortion-rights supporters in Congress who have resigned themselves to supporting spending bills that include the Hyde restrictions.

 "I do not think it is good public policy, and I wish we never had a Hyde Amendment, but it is the law of the land right now," Pelosi told an audience this week at an event sponsored by the Peter G. Peterson Foundation.
 "I don't see that there is an opportunity to get rid of it with the current occupant of the White House and some in the United States Senate."